eons-dev/cloudflare_update.build/readme.md

 #### DNS Records Must Use `{domain_name}`
 Cloudflare supports entering dns record names which are not fully qualified; however, it does not support getting records with a partial dns entry (creating `_config` will yield `_config.example.com` but getting `_config` from the `example.com` records does not produce `_config.example.com`).

-To work around this issue an others, all instances of `{domain_name}` are replaced by the current domain's name before the request is sent.
+To work around this issue an others, all instances of `{domain_name}` and `@` are replaced by the current domain's name before the request is sent.
 This maintains consistency with Cloudflare's current UI while only requiring you make your domains follow the `_config.{domain_name}` format.
 See below for an example.

+When creating your DNS records, you can type "www.{domain_name}" or, simply "www.@"

+**ALL @ SYMBOLS MUST BE ESCAPED WITH \\**

+If you want to type an email, type "user\\@domain.ext"

 #### No Ability to Delete DNS Records
 We just don't support deleting or wiping dns records yet.